oscafrica/documentation/src/GOVERNANCE.md

 project mentor's role is to advise and support the project lead in getting the project started.

-The project proposal is a document that is published on forums.librehealth.io and describes:
+The project proposal is a document that is published on forums.oscafrica.org and describes:

 - What the project is aiming to achieve, i.e., the project charter and project goals,
 - What components/code and in which code lines (new or components in other projects) the project aims to deliver,
-- Key dependencies on other LibreHealth projects or teams, if applicable,
+- Key dependencies on other Open Source Community Africa projects or teams, if applicable,
 - A list of initial maintainers, if applicable,
 - A lists of any interested parties in the project, if applicable,
 - A lists of any planned initial code contributions, if applicable, and